ximon-x/LeetCode/README.md

 - Medium questions with **TypeScript**
 - Hard questions with **Python3**

-Sometime of 2025...
-I realized that I don't care and just mainly use C++ as it's much moore fun.
+Sometime in 2025...
+I realized that I didn't care anymore and just mainly use C++ as it's mooooore fun.

 ## Training Path